 This is the highest-leverage thing most developers underinvest in.
 When AI generates a working implementation from a well-written spec, the spec is the work.

 The temptation with AI-assisted development is to move fast and skip the thinking.
-You can generate a working implementation in minutes.
-But "working" and "correct under all conditions" are very different things.
+You can generate a working implementation in minutes, but "working" and "correct under all conditions" are very different things.

 What happens when this service goes down?
 What data are we exposing?
 What regulations apply?
 What's the blast radius of a bad deploy?
-These questions matter more when the cost of building the wrong thing drops to near zero.
-You'll build it faster, sure.
-You'll also build the wrong thing faster if you're not careful.
+These questions matter more, not less, when the cost of generating an implementation drops to near zero.
+Anyone can ship a feature.
+Not everyone can tell you what breaks when it fails, what it costs to maintain, or what it exposes to an attacker.

 Orchestrating AI Is a Skill